Environment Administration

 Where the Creators and end-users End-users, also known as Express Users, are the individuals accessing an application through Express View.
 In most cases, end-users are the customers using the product. can view the latest build.
 Use this environment level to test your application's end-user experience.
 This non-production environment hosts test data only.

-Unqork hosts the UAT environment internally.
+UAT is an internal environment level and part of Unqork's cloud infrastructure.
 UAT offers both a Designer and Express View interface.

 UAT